Orbitale/SvelteAdmin/README.md

 }
 ```

-- The `operation` object is the same as one of the Crud operations, the ones you configure in your `CrudDefinition` objects.<br>It allows you to return different data in the `List` and ̀`Edit` operations, with a simple `if` statement to discriminate both.
+- The `operation` object is the same as one of the Crud operations, the ones you configure in your `CrudDefinition` objects.<br>It allows you to return different data in the `List` and ̀`Edit` operations, with an `if` statement to discriminate both.
-- The `requestParameters` is just a key=>value object, matching this typescript type: `{[key: string]: string}`.<br>As you have seen above in the default Svelte template we wrote, these come from both the QueryString and the Route Params.<br>It will therefore contain the `[crud]` and `[operation]` parameters extracted from the URL, but also the entity ID if you add it via `?id=...` for example.
+- The `requestParameters` is a key=>value object, matching this typescript type: `{[key: string]: string}`.<br>As you have seen above in the default Svelte template we wrote, these come from both the QueryString and the Route Params.<br>It will therefore contain the `[crud]` and `[operation]` parameters extracted from the URL, but also the entity ID if you add it via `?id=...` for example.

 The return type `StateProviderResult<T>` resolves to `Promise<T | Array<T> | null>`, so you could return almost anything that represents an entity, or a list of entities.<br>
 It **must** though be a `Promise` object.<br>
 If your code is synchronous, you can use the `Promise.resolve(your_value)` method in order to return a _"semi-synchronous"_ promise.

-The only implemented provider so far is the `CallbackStateProvider`, and you just define an external callback function that returns whatever you want.
+The only implemented provider so far is the `CallbackStateProvider`, and you define an external callback function that returns whatever you want.

 #### Storing your data with State processors